rafaelreis-se/task-management-system/backend/PROJECT_SUMMARY.md

 **Q: How do you ensure security?**
 A: Parameterized queries prevent SQL injection, BCrypt with salt for passwords, JWT tokens with expiration, HTTPS only in production, and input validation at multiple layers.

-**Q: Why these specific tests?**
+**Q: Why 72 tests?**
-A: I focused on meaningful tests that validate business rules and critical paths rather than aiming for 100% coverage.
+A: I wrote comprehensive tests across all layers - 21 domain tests for business logic, 22 application tests with mocks, 19 integration tests with real database, and 10 infrastructure tests.
+I focused on meaningful tests that validate business rules, critical paths, and edge cases rather than chasing coverage metrics.
 Quality over quantity.

 ## Files to Highlight